RyanAboueljoud/hough_transform/README.md

-#### Python code translated from C++ example presented in CSUS EEE178-Intro to Machine Vision, 4a Hough Transforms and Fitting lecuture notes
+#### Python code translated from C++ example presented in CSUS EEE178-Intro to Machine Vision, 4a Hough Transforms and Fitting lecture notes